Candida treatment

-Standard Candida treatment usually consists of a variety factors that include making lifestyle changes, adopting a new diet, eliminating the use of antibiotics and taking some kind of antifungal.
+Standard treatment for Candida Overgrowth usually consists of a variety factors that include making lifestyle changes, adopting a new diet, eliminating the use of antibiotics, and taking some kind of antifungal and probiotics.

 Treatment may be administered by yourself or a physician.
 If you're just starting out learning about Candida, I highly recommend finding a knowledgeable Candida physician or holistic health educator to help guide you.

-Unfortunately,there are very few Candida physicians that have a thorough understanding of all the facets of Candida.
+Unfortunately, there are very few physicians that have a thorough understanding of all the facets of yeast overgrowth.
 Candida is very cunning, enigmatic, and complicated and involves many different factors.
 There are a lot of practitioners out there, but they come with varying levels of expertise and knowledge.
 Not everyone grasps the deep complexities of Candida and is capable of addressing the many different issues involved.

-The best Candida treatment involves a combination of self-care approaches mixed with the knowledge of a competent health care provider.
-It's pretty common for individuals living with Candida to treat themselves since there are so many over the counter natural health products, but with the right Candida physician you can take some additional steps that aren't available otherwise.
+The best Candida overgrowth treatment involves a combination of self-care approaches mixed with the knowledge of a competent health care provider.
+It’s pretty common for individuals dealing with yeast overgrowth to treat themselves since there are so many over-the-counter natural health products, but with the right Candida doctor you can take some additional steps that aren’t available otherwise.

 If you'd like a great little resource that condenses all the essential components needed for successful treatment into a quick and easy guide, you may find Candida Secrets to be very helpful.

-Regardless of whether you're treating yourself or seeing a physician there are a few basics that must be addressed.
+Regardless of whether you’re treating yourself or seeing a physician, there are a two basics that must be addressed.
 Even the practitioner with the most basic understanding of Candida will probably be competent in the basics.
 They are:

 2. Take an antifungal

-In my opinion it is best to only do a short course of prescription antifungals perhaps when you're just starting out your treatment plan to help you get a good boost or if you have severe Candida symptoms that need immediate attention or as an addition to a natural treatment to help you move along faster.
+In my opinion it is best to only do a short course of prescription antifungals perhaps when you’re just starting out your treatment plan to help you get a good boost or if you have severe yeast symptoms that need immediate attention or as an addition to a natural treatment to help you move along faster.
+Some of the most common prescription-based antifungals include Nystatin, Dilfucan, Nizoral and Amphotericin B. It’s important to be aware that Diflucan and Nizoral do not eradicate yeast that is present in the gut, they primarily target the blood stream.

 Prescription drug antifungals can only be acquired with a prescription.
-Your doctor should monitor your liver very closely while taking any prescription antifungals.
+Your doctor should monitor your liver very closely while taking any prescription antifungals, except for Nystatin and Amphotericin B; both of these don’t leave the gut and won’t affect your liver.
 This is done by ordering a simple blood test.

 As mentioned above, natural antifungals are the preferred approach.
 You don't have to worry about elevated liver enzymes or any other toxic side effects.